HAM Radio Gear

 A handheld radio would also work for base station, vehicle use or backpack carry.

-To connect to a mobile or base antenna, an adapter is needed because handheld radios use SMA connectors and not PL-259 connectors.
+To connect to a mobile or base antenna, an adapter is needed because handheld radios use SMA connectors and not the standard PL-259 connectors.

 BaoFeng UV-5R + is the workhorse of the budget HAM radio world.
 2 Meter and 70cm (and more)